abdulmalekDery/BottomNavigationControl/README.md

 # BottomNavigationControl

-A tiny repo to demonstrate the best way to customize the native BottomNavigation View here is a short soltion code to the original stackoverflow Q & A
+A tiny repo to demonstrate the best way to customize the native BottomNavigation View.__
+Here there is a short soltion code to the original stackoverflow Q & A

 the question:
 https://stackoverflow.com/q/56737879/6118808